ilroberts/TasksServer/README.md

 ## Setup H2 DB

-Creates an H2 DB populated with the migration scripts in src/main/resources/db/migration
+Creates an H2 DB populated with the migration scripts in src/main/resources/db/migration.

+This main function of this application is to act as a back-end server for an Ember based todo application.
+It has now been updated to add a root element to the JSON to allow the Ember RESTSerializer to successfully serialize the retrieved JSON.

 ```
 gradle flywayMigrate -i